Daily living in a nursing home

 Your family and friends are always encouraged to visit and depending on your health, you will be able to come and go as you please to visit friends, enjoy family celebrations, go shopping and even go on holiday.

-Many nursing homes also have special areas available for private functions, this means you can still hold special events for family and friends in your home.
+Many nursing homes also have special areas available for private functions, which means you can still hold special events for family and friends in your home.

 There may be some differences to adjust to when moving into a nursing home, but as with living in your previous home, how you spend your time is up to you.